Professor Gordon Lynch

-I also have a long-standing collaboration with the BAFTA award-winning educational charity, TrueTube, which produces open access online films for Key-Stage 3 and 4 in religious education, citizenship and PSHE.
+I also have a long-standing collaboration with the BAFTA award-winning educational charity, TrueTube, which produces open access online films for Key-Stage 3 and 4 students.
 We have so far worked on six films.
 Films on the UK child migration schemes and Magdalene Laundries, were both short-listed for national religious broadcasting awards by the Sandford St Martin Trust and one of which, on the Magdalene Laundries, won a British Universities Film and Video Council national Learning on Screen award in 2014.

-My earlier research has focused on forms of moral meaning beyond institutional religion.
-I have written on the ways in which contemporary social life is shaped by symbolic constructions of the sacred and profane, ‘new spiritualities’ and the ways in which moral meanings are constructed through media and popular culture.
-I am a Faculty Fellow at the Center for Cultural Sociology at Yale University, and have previously served as Chair of the British Sociological Association’s Sociology of Religion Study Group and the co-Chair of the Religion, Media and Culture Group within the American Academy of Religion.
+I am a Faculty Fellow at the Center for Cultural Sociology, Yale University, and have previously served as Chair of the British Sociological Association’s Sociology of Religion Study Group and co-Chair of the Religion, Media and Culture Group of the American Academy of Religion.

 Also view these in the Kent Academic Repository